ramcodehub/bondly/DEPLOYMENT_GUIDE.md

 1. Go to [Render](https://dashboard.render.com/) and sign in to your account
 2. Click "New Web Service"
 3. Connect your GitHub repository
-4. Select the repository that contains the AMGS CRM CRM code
+4. Select the repository that contains the Bondly Bondly code

 ### 2. Configure Service Settings

-- Name: AMGS CRM-backend (or any name you prefer)
+- Name: Bondly-backend (or any name you prefer)
 - Runtime: Node
 - Build command: `npm install`
 - Start command: `npm start`